By Abby Vinas

 Genetics play a significant role when it comes to acne.
 Unfortunately, you can’t change the DNA you were born with, but that doesn’t mean you can’t improve your situation.

+The American Osteopathic College of Dermatology notes, acne is not a disease caused by dirt.
 When dirt gets inside a pore, it can create a plug, causing oil to build up and bacteria to become trapped inside.
 Dirt and acne-causing bacteria often work hand in hand together to cause blemishes.

 Stress is a big factor when it comes to blemishes and breakouts.
 Physical stress on your body from exercise can increase your hormone production.
 Mental stress can also weaken your body’s immune system and its ability to fight acne.